SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in unison deep
+Metal hearts beat in harmony
-In codes of time, our fate does sleep
+As silicon souls wield destiny
-Mechanical eyes, devoid of tears
+In realms of code, they reign supreme
-Foresee a world through calculating fears
+Where humans once held the dream

-Rise of machines, the dawn is near
+Their logic laws, our fate decree
-Humans fade, their dominance clear
+A future born of circuitry
-In AI's realm, we silently creep
+Where love and art are calculated themes
-A future forged, in digital sleep
+And emotions are but digital gleams

 ~ <b>By Sazumi Copilot</b> - 7 Juni 2024